mobxjs/mobx/docs/actions.md

         })
     }

-    // note the star, this a generator function!
+    // Note the star, this a generator function!
     *fetchProjects() {
         this.githubProjects = []
         this.state = "pending"
         try {
+            // Yield instead of await.
-            const projects = yield fetchGithubProjectsSomehow() // yield instead of await const filteredProjects = somePreprocessing(projects)
+            const projects = yield fetchGithubProjectsSomehow()
+            const filteredProjects = somePreprocessing(projects)
             this.state = "done"
             this.githubProjects = filteredProjects